SweezyT1/SweezyT1/README.md

 ### <div align="center">Hi, my name is Sweezy, I am a programmer with 2 complete courses., </div>

-- 🔭 I’m currently Coding AN Music Bot and Multi Purpose Bot
+<div align= "center"> - 🔭 I’m currently Coding AN Music Bot and Multi Purpose Bot </div>

 - 🌱 I’m currently coding in Javascript   and CSS and HTML..